 The covered call option is a conservative way to utilize options to mitigate risk, generate cash via premiums and augment portfolio returns.
 Specifics surrounding an appropriate upside buffer and premium yield for long investors is outlined above.
 Important points to selling covered calls and extracting value via stock leveraging as long investors are outlined as well.
 This is a meaningful way to accentuate portfolio returns if the stock of interest decreases in value, trades sideways or trends upward (without crossing the strike price threshold) as the premium will be kept despite any of these outcomes.
 To offset the risk of losing out on potential appreciation, the option seller is paid a cash premium that is deposited into the option seller’s account and never relinquished.
 Taken together, the owner of an underlying security can leverage his/her shares in a meaningful manner to mitigate risk and augment portfolio returns.
 This can be performed in a conservative manner as long as the options are sold far beyond the current price (out-of-the-money).
 This exercise can be repeated on a monthly basis for small yields that can be very impactful to any portfolio over the long-term.
 The next piece will focus on aggressive covered call writing for short-term investors and how to optimize stock leverage.

-Disclosure: The author currently holds shares of FB, CRM and SWKS and the author is long all these positions.
+Disclosure: At the time of publishing, the author owns shares of FB, CRM and SWKS and the author is long all these positions.
 The author has no business relationship with any companies mentioned in this article.
-He is not a professional financial advisor or tax professional.
-This article reflects his own opinions.
 This article is not intended to be a recommendation to buy or sell any stock or ETF mentioned.
-Kiedrowski is an individual investor who analyzes investment strategies and disseminates analyses.
-Kiedrowski encourages all investors to conduct their own research and due diligence prior to investing.
-Please feel free to comment and provide feedback, the author values all responses.